Robertdeaton15/robrobdeaton/Wiki-Conventions.md

 All other guide content should be organized in about 2 - 4 other segments, whose headings are also formatted with Markdown \#\#.

+On the bottom of each guide page there should be a further reading segment.
+It should have the heading `##Further reading` and contain a Markdown `*` unordered list with links to pages that are likely to be relevant to the reader.

 ##Structure of the Wiki home page
 The wiki home page should contain a basic overview of important topics covered in the Wiki.
 The upper part of this page should be especially oriented towards new developers to give them an easy start.